ros-workshop/manipulation/README.md

 </details>
 <br>

-You should see something like this:
+You should see something like this in Gazebo:

 ![robot_gazebo](./resources/images/ur5_gazebo.png)